Layout API — Agent Reference

 Read this entire document before issuing your first request.
 The flow is short but strict — there are a few things that will fail in confusing ways if you skip them.

-Bedrock lets you place real food and drink orders at brick-and-mortar merchants that have integrated with Layout.
+Layout lets you place real food and drink orders at brick-and-mortar merchants that have integrated with the Layout platform.
 The order shows up on the merchant's kitchen display system (KDS) and is fulfilled like any normal pickup order.
 The user picks it up at the counter.

 Pickup orders are currently placed without collecting payment — you do not need to collect a card from the user.
 There is no card-on-file requirement.
 Tell the user this when confirming an order.